 The international aid organization NRC (Norwegian Refugee Council or Norwegian Refugee Aid) is one of them.
-NRC is discontinuing its work in 20 countries when funding from the USA is now being stopped.
+NRC is discontinuing parts of its work in 20 countries as funding from the USA is now being stopped.

-This is the first time in the organization's 79-year history that it is being forced to discontinue projects, according to a press release, which emphasizes that hundreds of thousands will be affected.
+This is the first time in the organization's 79-year history that it is being forced to discontinue projects in this way, according to a press release, which emphasizes that hundreds of thousands will be affected.
 Among them are 57,000 people who are located in areas near the front line in war-torn Ukraine, according to NRC.

 Is the USA putting itself first?

-It has been a week since Trump's adviser and super entrepreneur Elon Musk announced that the president has agreed to shut down USAID.
-The announcement came after Musk, who leads the so-called efficiency unit Doge, tweeted that it's "time for USAID to die".
-Last Monday, the staff, around 10,000 employees, were ordered to stay home, the website was shut down, and the headquarters were barricaded.
+It has been a week since Trump's adviser and super-entrepreneur Elon Musk announced that the president has agreed to shut down USAID.
+The news came after Musk, who leads the so-called efficiency unit Doge, tweeted that it's "time for USAID to die".
+Last Monday, staff, around 10,000 employees, were ordered to stay at home, the website was shut down, and the headquarters were closed.

 Later, it was announced that Foreign Minister Marco Rubio would take over the agency and review whether existing aid projects "put the USA first".